randriu/synthesis/README.md

 PAYNT has some advanced options for developers.
 - ``--help``: shows the help message of the PAYNT and exit the program
-- ``--short-summary``: also prints a one-line short summary of the synthesis
-- ``--ce-maxsat``: enables the construction of counter-examples using MaxSat approach and also their evaluation.
-For recreating experiments in [2].
-- ``--ce-quality``: evaluates the counter-example quality when using the hybrid approach.
-Used to recreate experiments in [2].

 ### Reading the output of PAYNT